radoondas/radoondas.io/content/_index.md

 featured_image: '/images/image.jpg'
 description: "You know, for sharing"
 ---
-Welcome to my blog with some of my work in progress.
+Welcome to my blog.
+The place to learn, play and share.